milakmen/milakmen/README.md

 👋 @milakmen here
-:adult: Let's build the first computers for the generation after us
+:adult: Let's build the systems for the generation after us

+Know more about me @ shashank.duhan.me